ftccats/ftccats.github.io/Hardware_Intro.md

   * [Mechanisms](https://www.youtube.com/playlist?list=PLhoXNQqrCmEfAaTf0AfQ1Ztxmz2DoZiCk)
   * [Popular Videos - Mechanical Engineering & Machine](https://www.youtube.com/playlist?list=PLu47uXiGePcbILxknLico8Vp0J4pyS2sL)

-The hardware design of a robot is usually comprised of the chassis, drive train and other possible attachments.
+The hardware design of a robot is usually comprised of the chassis, drive train and other possible attachments such as an arm or chain mechanism.
 Here are some resources to have a better understanding of each section of the robot:
 * [Chassis](https://ftccats.github.io/Chassis)
 * [Drive Train]
 * [Attachments]